runtimeverification/javamop/docs/Usage.md

 The minimum necessary (for JDK 1.6.0.24 on a Linux OS) is

 `-Xbootclasspath/p:directoryWithInstrumentedJRE:/usr/lib/jvm/java-6-sun-1.6.0.24/jre/lib/rt.jar`

+### I get `Could not find or load main class` error when I use `java` or `ajc` command, what should I do ?

+This document assumes that you have "." in your CLASSPATH (which almost always the case).
+If you do not, add it to your CLASSPATH and run those command agian.

 ### I did not find a solution to my problem here, what should I do ?